-Meet the Coach Testimonials Blog Schedule a Discovery Call Login
+Meet the coach Testimonials Blog Schedule a Discovery Call Login

 Optimizing Your Mindset in Medicine, Step 1 - Awareness

 Mindset is a mental inclination, a way of thinking.
 It's essentially the lens through which you view things, a frame of mind.
 It's also one of the best places to focus effort as it can improve how you experience the world, make decisions, and take action to become the person you want to be.
-You can leverage your frame of mind to improve your journey even when circumstances are outside of your control.
+You can leverage your frame of mind to improve your journey -- even when circumstances are outside your control.

 • All-inclusive or focused.
 You can include anything in your mind or narrow it down to the things that seem to be causing you the most brain energy or distress.

-2. Reflect for a minute or two.
-We also know that by jotting it down, you have shifted from the emotional centers to the verbal cortex of your brain, which helps disarm some of the hijackings of the amygdala.
+• We also know that by jotting it down, you have shifted the info from the emotional centers to the verbal cortex of your brain, which helps disarm the amygdala.

-• Become the objective, compassionate observer of all that was in your brain.
+• Become the objective, compassionate observer of all that is in your brain.
 Does getting it out now shine a light on how you may have had some illogical ideas swimming around?
 Do you gain some perspective or clarity?

 • Getting it out makes it more tangible, accessible, and actionable.
 Now that you look at it, what do you want to do with what you've written, if anything?